Governance, Risk and Compliance

 Structured financing

-In terms of cross-border regulatory compliance needs, do your due diligence to identify the nature of the parties involved in the transactions by asking:
+In terms of cross-border regulatory compliance for banks, do your due diligence to identify the nature of the parties involved in the transactions by asking:

 • What are the nationalities of the persons and entities involved?